Spermatogenesis: Location in humans

 Spermatogenesis takes place within several structures of the male reproductive system.
 The initial stages occur within the testes and progress to the epididymis where the developing gametes mature and are stored until ejaculation.
 The seminiferous tubules of the testes are the starting point for the process, where spermatogonial stem cells adjacent to the inner tubule wall divide in a centripetal direction—beginning at the walls and proceeding into the innermost part, or lumen—to produce immature sperm.
 Maturation occurs in the epididymis.
-The location [Testes/Scrotum] is specifically important as the process of spermatogenesis requires a lower temperature to produce viable sperm, specifically 1°-8 °C lower than normal body temperature of 37 °C (98.6 °F).
-Clinically, small fluctuations in temperature such as from an athletic support strap, causes no impairment in sperm viability or count.
+The location [Testes/Scrotum] is important as the process of spermatogenesis requires a lower temperature to produce viable sperm, specifically 1°-8 °C lower than normal body temperature of 37 °C (98.6 °F).
+Clinically, small fluctuations in temperature, such as from an athletic support strap, cause no impairment in sperm viability or count.

 Duration

-For humans, the entire process of spermatogenesis is variously estimated as taking 74 days (according to tritium-labelled biopsies) and approximately 120 days (according to DNA clock measurements).
+For humans, the entire process of spermatogenesis is variously estimated as taking between 72 and 74 days (according to tritium-labelled biopsies) and approximately 120 days (according to DNA clock measurements).
 Including the transport on ductal system, it takes 3 months.
 Testes produce 200 to 300 million spermatozoa daily.
 However, only about half or 100 million of these become viable sperm.